GaiaAlfine/Arachneia_legacy/README.md

+this script is not going to be updated any more. a new script will be made with everything inplemented and optimized.

 # Arachneia
 This scripts are made for my own use, but if you find this scripts useful. have fun.
 This script is made only for windows in mind.